 Both the American Red Cross & the WFD install smoke alarms in our community.
 To have smoke alarms installed by the Red Cross or to volunteer to assist the Red Cross with smoke alarm installations, please visit the American Red Cross website.

-The Wilmington Fire Department can assist with testing or installation of smoke alarms in your home.
-Please review the qualifying questions below then click the free smoke alarm link.
-If your home still has alarms that use removable batteries, we are happy to assist with battery changes (providing you supply the batteries and the alarm is less than 10 years old.
+To contact the WFD for smoke alarms, please review the qualifying questions below then click the free smoke alarm link below.
+If your home has alarms that use removable batteries, we can assist with battery changes, providing you supply the batteries and the alarm is less than 10 years old.
 (Occasionally , we are unable to safely reach some alarms.
 In this case, we may suggest you enlist the assistance of an electrician or handyman.)
 If someone in your home is deaf or hard of hearing, we can also assist with adaptive smoke alarm technology.
 We are also happy to answer questions about alarm placement in your home.

 The Wilmington Fire Department offers free smoke alarms and alarm installation to residents inside the Wilmington City limits.
 Those requesting free alarms should meet at least one of the following qualifications:

 1. You or someone in your residence is older than 65 years of age.

 2. You have children under the age of 18 living in the home.